-The Company's authorised share capital consists of 78.572 ordinary shares with a par value of EUR 20,27 each, and the authorised share capital in amount of EUR 1.592.654.
+The Company's authorised share capital consists of 78.572 ordinary shares with a par value of EUR 20.27 each, and the authorised share capital in amount of EUR 1.592.654.

-When managing the capital, the management of the Company ensures that the size of the equity capital is not smaller that 1⁄2 of the Company's authorised share capital, as required by the Law on Companies of the Republic of Lithuania.
-On 31 December 2020 and 2019, the Company met all the aforesaid requirements.
+In managing the capital, the management bodies of the Company ensure that the size of the equity capital is not smaller that $\frac{1}{2}$ of the Company's authorised share capital, as required by the Law on Companies of the Republic of Lithuania.
+On 31 December 2021 and 2021, the Company met all the aforesaid requirements.